 - Find system and go to 'preferences', then navigate till you see 'keyboard'

 - A window will appear.
 Just click the layouts tab then hit the 'add' button to add the different kind of layouts you want.

 - Very similar to Gnome 2.
 First thing you'll want to do is click on Applications on the top left corner and go to System Tools

-- Next click on settings inside System Tools and a window will appear.
+- Next click on settings inside System Tools (Settings) and a window will appear.
 Click on Region & Languages and yet another window will appear.